The Proton community is fighting censorship in Ethiopia

 Right now, the Ethiopian people are under another online blackout targeting the most popular social media websites.
 The government’s censorship is intended to stifle free speech, cut off means of communication, and prevent protests.

 These blocks coincided with the World Day Against Cyber Censorship on March 12, when activists around the world recognize the harmful effects of authoritarian meddling with a free internet.
-As we wrote for that occasion on our blog, “fighting the censors deployed by authoritarian regimes is a cat-and-mouse game.”
+As we wrote for that occasion on our blog(new window), “fighting the censors deployed by authoritarian regimes is a cat-and-mouse game.”
 But it’s one that Proton VPN has been fighting since 2017, and we will continue to do so.

 The latest censorship efforts in Ethiopia are a case study in how technology can be deployed in the name of freedom and highlights how Proton VPN and our community of supporters have been on the front lines of this global struggle.